CuratorCat/pcc-archive.org/wiki/collections/grandmas/index.md

 ### Cats & Grandmas

-If you have the Grandma and the [Cat](../cats/index.md) of the same ID in your wallet, the image of the Grandma will change, the Grandma will hold the Cat!
+**If you unite the Grandma and the [Cat](../cats/index.md) with the same ID by having them in the same wallet**, the image of the Grandma will change, the Grandma will hold a photo frame the Cat!
+And if they got seperated by not in the same wallet, the image of the Grandma will change back to not holding the photo frame.

 ![](./assets/cats-and-grandmas.jpg)